oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop/lab-1-application-oracle-rest-api-walkthrough/application-oracle-rest-api-walkthrough.md

   > :question: *What do you notice?* If you caught that the venues are all ordered in ascending order, according to their latitudes, you'd be correct!

-5. Let's try a trickier one.
+7. Let's try a trickier one.
 Take that original URI, add this to the end:
     ```
     <copy>?q={"museum_lat":{"$between":[36.05,36.15]}}</copy>
     ```
-  and enter it into your browser's address bar:
+    Enter it into your browser's address bar:

       ![Selected ORDS results by latitude](images/ords-api-results-select-latitudes.png " ")